onera/Cassiopee/RigidMotion/doc/source/RigidMotion.rst

     Set a precribed motion defined by a constant speed rotation and constant translation vector. omega is in rad/time unit.
+    Since rotation is applied before translation, the center of rotation (axis_pnt) is moving with translation speed also.

+    Exists also as an in-place version (_setPrescribedMotion3) which modifies a and returns None.

     :param a: Input data
     :type  a: [array, list of arrays] or [pyTree, base, zone, list of zones]